Right to study

 The student loses his/her right to study after the expiry of the study period enacted by Section 41 of the Universities Act, if the student does not apply for or is not granted an extension (Universities Act, Section 43).
 The decisions concerning a limited study period are made by the Dean of the Academy (University of the Arts Helsinki Rules and Regulations, Section 19).

-Students must complete their degree within a certain normative time that has been set for their specific degree.
-In principle, personal study plans are compiled for the normative duration of studies, and the degree programmes ensure that teaching has been planned and organised in a way that makes it possible for students to complete their degree in the normative time.
-In principle, tuition fee waivers are awarded only during the normative duration of studies.
-Statutory additional time can be used if a student does not otherwise manage to graduate within the normative duration of studies.
+Personal study plans are compiled for the target duration of studies, and the degree programmes ensure that teaching has been planned and organised in a way that makes it possible for students to complete their degree in the target time.
+In principle, tuition fee waivers are awarded only during the target duration of studies.
+If you do not graduate within the target time, you have the right to complete your degree within the statutory study time.
+When the statutory study time ends, you are only allowed to study if you are granted an extension for the study time.

-In addition to the above-listed years of attendance, students can register as non-attending for a maximum of 1 years (= 2 academic terms, which do not have to be consecutive) without shortening their maximum duration of studies.
-After this, registrations for non-attendance use up students’ maximum duration of studies, unless the absence is due to a so-called statutory reason.
+In addition to the above-listed years of attendance, students can register as non-attending for a maximum of 1 years (= 2 academic terms, which do not have to be consecutive) without shortening their statutory study time.
+For students completing bachelor’s + master’s degrees, the rule applies to the total statutory study time of the two degrees.
 The maximum time period of non-attendance for those who have begun their studies before 1 August 2015 is 2 years.
+After this, registrations for non-attendance use up students’ statutory study time, unless the absence is due to a so-called statutory reason:

 The duration of studies does not include absence due to a service under the Conscription Act, the Non-Military Service Act or the Women’s Voluntary Military Service Act, or due to a leave taken in connection with the birth or adoption of one’s child.
-As of 1 August 2016, these statutory grounds extend the student’s right to study only if the student registers as non-attending.
+As of 1 August 2016, these statutory grounds extend the student’s right to study only for the time the student registers as non-attending.

 Applying extension for the study time